wp-plugins/wp-e-commerce-products-quick-view/readme.txt

 = Mobile Responsive App style admin interface =

 Like WordPress we believe that a3rev plugin users should be able to configure and tweak our plugins settings while on the go, right from their mobile or tablet.
-This plugins features an app style admin interface with Switches, Sliders and a smart interface that hides associated settings when a feature is not turned ON.

 * 100% compatible with WordPress v3.8.0 admin interface.
 * Backward compatibility to WordPress v3.5.0